metaborg/spoofax-pie/docs/tutorial/create_language_project.md

  7. Finally, PIE needs to be able to identify this task definition.
 That is done by this `getId` method that returns a unique identifier.
 This can almost always be implemented using `getClass().getName()` which returns the fully qualified name of this class.

- 8. Spoofax 3 uses [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to inject required services, tasks, and other objects into the objects of your classes.
-The `classloaderResources` object used in (4) is of type `HelloWorldClassLoaderResources` which is class that Spoofax 3 generates for your language.
-Similarly, the `parse` object used in (5) is of type `HelloWorldParse` which is a task definition that Spoofax 3 generates for you.
+ 8. Spoofax uses [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to inject required services, tasks, and other objects into the objects of your classes.
+The `classloaderResources` object used in (4) is of type `HelloWorldClassLoaderResources` which is class that Spoofax generates for your language.
+Similarly, the `parse` object used in (5) is of type `HelloWorldParse` which is a task definition that Spoofax generates for you.
 We store these as fields of this class.

+    Note that dependency injection, and file/task dependencies in PIE, are two completely separate things.

  9. These fields are set using [constructor injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection) in the single constructor of this class marked with `@Inject`.
-The dependency injection framework that Spoofax 3 uses (the [Dagger](https://dagger.dev/dev-guide/) framework) will then instantiate your class with instances of the dependencies.
+The dependency injection framework that Spoofax uses (the [Dagger](https://dagger.dev/dev-guide/) framework) will then instantiate your class with instances of the dependencies.

 10. Finally, we must tell the dependency injection framework to which scope instances of this class belongs.
-We annotate the class with `@HelloWorldScope` which is a scope annotation that Spoofax 3 generates for you.
+We annotate the class with `@HelloWorldScope` which is a scope annotation that Spoofax generates for you.
 This is mainly used to differentiate between different languages when multiple languages are composed, which we do not do in this tutorial, but is required nonetheless.

 ### Registering the task definition